Modelling and Forecasting Macroeconomic Risk with Time Varying Skewness Stochastic Volatility Models: Models

 where $v_{t} \stackrel{i.i.d}{\sim} \text{Truncated Normal}_{[0,\infty)}(0,1)$ and $z_{t} \stackrel{i.i.d}{\sim} \mathcal{N}(0,1)$.
-Equation (\ref{repsn}) implies that conditioning on the mixing variable $v_{t}$, the random variable $\varepsilon_{t}$ is distributed as a \textit{Normal}.
+Equation (\ref{repsn}) implies that conditioning on the mixing variable $v_{t}$ and on $\delta_t$, which is one to one map to $\lambda_t$, the random variable $\varepsilon_{t}$ is distributed as a \textit{Normal} .
 This result greatly simplifies the derivation of the full conditional distributions in the \textit{Gibbs Sampler} and allows to exploit and adapt many of the results used for the estimation of the standard stochastic volatility model with Gaussian innovations \citep{jpr1993}.
-In particular, once I have obtained a draw from the full conditional posterior distribution of the mixing variable $v_t$, I can exploit and the Gaussian distribution when deriving the full conditional posterior of the parameters and the unobserved states in the \textit{Gibbs Sampler}.
-As a matter of fact, $\zeta_t$, $\omega_t$ and $\delta_t$ are neither parameters nor latent states to be estimated. $\zeta_t$ and $\omega_t$ satisfy the constraints (\ref{zeta}) and (\ref{omega}) and ensure the correct parameterization of the shocks at each time period $t = 1, \ldots, T$, while $\delta_t$ is a one to one map to $\lambda_t$, namely $\delta_t = \frac{\lambda_t}{\sqrt{1 + \lambda_t^2}}$.
+In particular, in the model with \textit{Skew-Normal} shocks, once I have obtained a draw from the full conditional posterior distribution of the mixing variable $v_t$ and from the full conditional distribution of the shape parameter $\lambda_t$, I can exploit the conditionally \textit{Normal} distribution of $\varepsilon_t$ in the derivation of formulas of the conditional distributions of the other parameters and the latent states of the model.
+Moreover $\zeta_t$, $\omega_t$ and $\delta_t$ are neither parameters nor latent states to be estimated. $\zeta_t$ and $\omega_t$ satisfy the constraints (\ref{zeta}) and (\ref{omega}) and ensure the correct parameterization of the shocks at each time period $t = 1, \ldots, T$, while $\delta_t$ is a one to one map to $\lambda_t$, namely $\delta_t = \frac{\lambda_t}{\sqrt{1 + \lambda_t^2}}$.